go-goyave/goyave/docs_src/src/guide/installation.md

 Here we registered a very simple route displaying "Hi!".
 Learn more about routing [here](./basics/routing).

 ::: tip
 Your routes definitions should be separated from the handler functions.
-Handlers should be defined in a `controllers` directory.
+Handlers should be defined in a `http/controllers` directory.
 :::

 Run your server and request your route: